Does this test have other names?

-Two other types of the bacteria cause disease in humans: Yersinia pseudotuberculosis, which causes abdominal pain similar to appendicitis, and Yersinia pestis, which causes the disease known as the plague.
-A stool culture may be used to diagnose Y. enterocolitica and, in some cases, Y. pseudotuberculosis.
+Two other types of the bacteria cause disease in humans.
+Yersinia pseudotuberculosis causes belly (abdominal) pain similar to appendicitis.
+Yersinia pestis causes the disease known as the plague.
+A stool culture may be used to diagnose Y. enterocolitica and sometimes Y. pseudotuberculosis.

 Why do I need this test?

-You might have this test to check if you are infected with Y. enterocolitica.
+You may need this test to see if you are infected with Y. enterocolitica.
 Common symptoms include:

-Diarrhea, which often contains mucus or blood and can last for weeks or months
+Diarrhea.
+This often has mucus or blood in it.
+It can last for weeks or months.

 In adults, other symptoms may include: